GautierDorval/interpretive-governance-manifest/CONFORMANCE.md

 This document is normative and complements the manifest.

-In case of ambiguity, the manifest takes precedence.
+In case of ambiguity, the **Interpretive Governance Manifest** takes precedence.

 ---

 ## 6. Conceptual validator

 Conformance assessment is expected to be performed using the **Interpretive Governance conceptual validator**.

 The validator defines:

 - required checks per conformance level;
 - failure conditions;
-- downgrade and refusal logic.
+- downgrade, suspension, and refusal logic;
+- transparency requirements for non-actions.

 Canonical reference:
 https://interpretive-governance.org/VALIDATOR.md

 The validator is normative for conformance assessment but does not constitute certification.